BlueStamp-Engineering-2022/Kevin_BSE_Project/index.md

 ﻿# Phone Controlled Robotic Arm
 For my project I have built a robotic arm.
 Where it was challenging in some parts, it was ultimately a useful project that I enjoyed building.
+This robotic arm contains four servos, which makes up the four joints for it.
+It can pick up most objects, and be controlled by a phone.
+The wireless connection is done with a bluetooth module and an application on the phone.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|